 1934 Heavy Motto

-The redone master die had a strengthened and very bold motto of "In God We Trust" to solve the problem of not being able to read the motto.
-Compare the picture at the left to the picture above (Light Motto) to see the difference between the two.
+The redone master die had a strengthened and bold motto of "In God We Trust" to solve the problem of not being able to read the motto.
+Compare the picture at the left to the 1934 Light Motto to see the difference between the two.
 Since the mint produced almost equal quantities of each type, neither one is more valuable than the other.

 Fivaz-Stanton ID: FS-25-1934-403Continue to 5 of 11 below.